Episode 3: fargo

 Public radio pros Diane Richard and Todd Melby unravel the mystery behind the parkas, prowlers and wood chippers in interviews with actors William H. Macy (Jerry Lundegaard), John Carroll Lynch (Norm Gunderson), Tony Denman (Scotty Lundegaard), dialect coach Liz Himelstein, women in law enforcement, and many more.
 Narrated by Bruce Bohne (Deputy Lou).

-In this scene, Bain Boehlke — he's the guy with the broom in his hand — describes his encounter with Steve Buscemi's character to a local cop.
-In our interview for the pod, Boehlke insists a Minnesotan would never substitute a broom for a snow shovel in the winter.
+In another interview in the pod, Bain Boehlke — he's the guy with the broom in his hand in picture below — describes his encounter with Steve Buscemi's character to a local cop.
+Boehlke insists a Minnesotan would never substitute a broom for a snow shovel in the winter.
 But when the Coens were filming, few flakes were falling.